Dog & Cat -Medical

 – What does it mean if my pet has blood in her stool?

 Blood in a pet´s stool may indicate several things.
-Perhaps it is a minor irritation in the large intestine that could clear up in a day or Canine parvovirus or poisoning.
+Perhaps it is a minor irritation in the large intestine that could clear up in a day or it could be something more serious.
 It is a good idea to bring the pet in for an examination to determine the actual cause and appropriate treatment.

 – Should I give my pet medicine for heartworms?